ft-/phpGridServer/INSTALL.md

 Go to page All Server Params on the admin pages.

-With the Parameter Add you will see.
-You can add the following parameters:
+With the Parameter Add, you have to add the following parameters:

 Replace <yourgridserver> with the hostname and port you are going to use